© #visitfrankfurt, Holger Ullmann

 Wäldchestag

-Frankfurt's (un)official bank
+Frankfurt's (un)official bank holiday

 The exact origins of this festival are not clear, but many residents of Frankfurt were traditionally granted an additional holiday on the Tuesday after Whitsun to visit the festival grounds.
 Even though only a few companies still follow this tradition today, Wäldchestag still has a very special significance in Frankfurt.

 "Wäldchestag is our city's bank holiday and has a long and storied tradition.
-Frankfurt locals head to the city forest on the long Whitsun weekend and experience a festival for the whole family, held in a unique atmosphere", says Mike Josef (Lord Mayor of the City of Frankfurt am Main).
+Frankfurt locals head to the city forest on the long Whitsun weekend and experience a festival for the whole family, held in a unique atmosphere", says Mike Josef, Lord Mayor of the City of Frankfurt am Main.

 © Patrick Meyer